otrv4/otrv4/otrv4.md

 encrypted data messages](#receiving-an-encrypted-data-message).

-A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" packet.
-This message is useful for key rotations and should not be displayed to the user.
+A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" message.
+This message is useful for key rotations and revealing MAC keys.
+It should not be displayed to the user.

 ```
 Alice                                                                           Bob